wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/gyros-software.rst

 Displaying the robot heading on the dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`Shuffleboard <docs/software/dashboards/shuffleboard/getting-started/shuffleboard-tour:Tour of Shuffleboard>` includes a widget for displaying heading data from a :code:`Gyro` in the form of a compass.
+:ref:`Shuffleboard <docs/software/dashboards/shuffleboard/getting-started/shuffleboard-tour:Tour of Shuffleboard>` includes a widget for displaying heading data from a gyro in the form of a compass.
 This can be helpful for viewing the robot heading when sight lines to the robot are obscured:

 .. tabs::